rswinkle/sdl_img/README.md

 Building
 ========
-On Linux I now use a custom Makefile.
-Just running `make` will create a debug build, while `make config=release` (after a `make clean`) will create an optimized build.
+There's a Makefile which is not great but gets the job done.

-On Windows I use [MSYS2](https://github.com/msys2/msys2/wiki/MSYS2-installation).
+On Linux just running `make` will create a debug build, while `make config=release` (after a `make clean`) will create an optimized build.

-You can do `make PLAT=windows` or just change the default at the top of the makefile so you don't have to specify it every time.
+On Windows I use [MSYS2](https://github.com/msys2/msys2/wiki/MSYS2-installation) and you can do `make PLAT=windows` or just change the default at the top of the makefile so you don't have to specify it every time.
+Unfortunately it seems to be broken no matter whith MSYS2 environment I choose at the moment so the last windows build was built using the cross compiling target which uses [quasi-msys2](https://github.com/HolyBlackCat/quasi-msys2).
+I'm using the default setup which is native clang with a ucrt environment but I'm still unclear why that works but clang and a ucrt environment on actual Windows doesn't.

-There are other targets for creating packages (ie installers) and some expermental targets for cross compiling.
+There are other targets for creating packages (ie installers) for each platform.

 Packaging
 =========